Grandmother hope and wishes..

 Dear Grandmother was a kind woman.
 She was took from her reservation as a young child.
-They cut her hair and re-name her.
+They cut her hair and re-named her and she couldn’t speak her native language.
 Her eyes would become sad if I asked her about her youth.
 She would tell me.
 Leave the bad times forgotten.
 Old hate need to be forgotten.

 Grandmother would chant for me and my sisters.
 My baby sister’s would dance in circles.
-I never knew the meaning of the chants and she knew so many.
+I never knew the meaning of the chants.
+She knew so many.
 The songs brought joy to her voice watching my sister’s dance and laugh.

 Grandma followed the Native American path.
 Drank too much trying to hide disappointment with alcohol.
 She met my Step-Grandfather who shown her love and gave her a safe place to rest and be free.

 She did not like the white man way.
 She held on to her old belief.

 She would come daily and pick me and my sister up.